rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 Logging client requests can quickly lead to the storage of large amount of data.

-It's a good idea to regularly create a new log file and archive the old one in compressed format.
+It is a good idea to regularly create a new log file and archive the old one in compressed format.

-This can be done manually with the `-k rotate` option of the `squid` command, or via the dedicated Linux service `logrotate`.
+Do this either manually, with the `-k rotate` option of the `squid` command, or automatically with the dedicated Linux service `logrotate`.

 ### Configuration

-Squid is configured in `/etc/squid/squid.conf`.
+Configure Squid in `/etc/squid/squid.conf`.

 * Proxy port number (listening port) `http_port`